ADHD

 • Interfering with or bothering others

-• Waiting their turn is difficult.
+• Waiting for their turn is difficult.

 • Answers are blurred out before the questions are finished.